jasonacollins/jasoncollinsblog/posts/the-ai-that-wasnt-deception-in-human-ai-experiments.md

 This is one of the more direct statements that they made the AI outputs up, but even where less explicitly stated, it is common practice.'

 The question then becomes, what do participants believe of this scenario.
 Do they believe that an AI is actually delivering these suggestions and associated explanations?

-(This paper is illustrative of my complaint of a few months ago about the lack of openness and data sharing in human computer interaction research.)
+To the extent they don't, does this affect their likelihood of following the AI recommendation?

-Some people do go this extra yard - and full praise to them.
+Some people in the human-computer interaction field do go this extra yard - and full praise to them.
 As an example, @lai2022 developed neural architecture to classify Wikipedia comments and Reddit hate speech.
 The particular architecture they used allowed identification of the rationale, communicated through highlights of the relevant words in the text.
 It looks like a lot of effort, but they're not deceiving participants, plus have a more ecologically valid experimental setup.
 That would boost my confidence in the results.

 ![](img/the-ai-that-wasnt-deception-in-human-ai-experiments/lai-et-al-2022-table-1.png)

+Sometimes to avoid deception, people come up with fairly creative ways to describe what is being provided to participants. @logg2019 wanted to test whether algorithm aversion was due to aversion to algorithms themselves or an aversion to external advice.
+As a result, they wanted to deliver identical prediction to experimental participants (to maintain experimental control) while being able to describe it as coming from either an algorithm or a human.

+In experiment 1, 202 participants were asked to estimate the weight of a person in a photo.
+Everyone received advice, described as coming from either an algorithm or a person, that the person was 163lb, based on estimated of 415 people in another experiment.
+(The person weighted 164lb.)
+The precise wording was either:

+> An algorithm ran calculations based on estimates of participants from a past study.
+The output that the algorithm computed as an estimate was: 163 pounds.

+> The average estimate of participants from a past experiment was: 163 pounds.

+Both of those statements are true, although the word "algorithm" is doing a lot of work there when the algorithm is averaging.

+The word "algorithm" is stretched even more in Experiment 1C, a task to estimate a person's attractiveness from another person's perspective based on a text description of that person.
+The wording in each condition was:

+> An algorithm estimated this (wo)man's attractiveness (humor/ enjoyableness) from Mike's (Julia’s) perspective.
+The algorithm's estimate was: X

+> In another study, 48 people estimated this (wo)man's attractiveness (humor/enjoyableness) from Mike's (Julia’s) perspective.
+Their estimate was: X

+@logg2019 described their choice of procedure as allowing them to avoid deception.
+For Experiment 1C, I am not convinced and I suspect experimental economists wouldn't agree.
+The word algorithm is triggering is likely quite different expectations than reality.
+One ameliorating factor is that this experiment was run pre-ChatGPT in 2019, so they might not immediately imagine some text analysis algorithm, but that's what I would expect of an algorithm in a case like this.
+Conversely, in 2025 I have no problem imagining a text-analysis algorithm.
+In 2019 I might have been more skeptical and considered whether the experimenters were telling the truth.

+Do participant's believe the AI is an AI.
+With generative AI, this is coming closer to being feasible.
+But looking at many experiments conducted through the last decade, I suspect many participants would not believe an AI

 ## Straight-out porkie pies